 First, what is the likelihood of the placebo effect working on non-human animals… if at all.
 I don’t see how it could, so I suspect that the placebo effect is actually an intuitive phenomenon that helps compensate for something out of whack in our species.
 The major difference between humans and other animals is cognition followed by civilization.

-The cognitive processes that make thinking possible constantly keeps us on edge relative to ‘dumb’ animals.
+Cognition keeps us constantly on edge relative to ‘dumb’ animals.
 Thought enables us to worry about what may never happen, desire that which is impossible to obtain, plan for the un-plan-able.
-The result of this is that we can’t help but make mountains out of molehills.
-(See Let Sleeping Dogs Lie.)
-Nature abhors a vacuum and so it naturally fills the mind’s immense inner space — trillions of synaptic possibilities — with anything available, be it fact or imagination’s fiction.
-(See Thinking Clouds Consciousness.)
+(See Let Sleeping Dogs Lie) Nature abhors a vacuum and so it naturally fills the mind’s immense inner space with anything available, be these facts or imagined mountains out of molehills.
+(See Thinking Clouds Consciousness)

-If we were making real physical mountains out of these molehills, there would be no disconnection from reality — we would be grounded in reality.
-Chapter 15 hints at this humility…
+If we were actually making physical mountains out of molehills, there would be no disconnect from reality, so to speak.
+This correlates to Kirsch’s data that shows physical exercise treats mild depression as well as antidepressant drugs.
+Chapter 15 hints at this both feet on the ground humility…